cjwit/banjo_build/banjo_build.md

 I've steam bent a rim and done block rims.
 Steam bending was a pain, but worked.
 The blocks were more intricate to assemble, but less stressful in one single moment of bending.
 We're doing a block rim here.

-Steam bending involves building a steam box out of PVC, watching it melt, then doing it out of wood, watching it disintigrate, and hoping that you have enough heat to work.
+Steam bending involves building a steam box out of PVC, watching it melt, then doing it out of wood, watching it disintegrate, and hoping that you have enough heat to work.
 You also have to build a form and figure out a contraption to give you leverage.
 And you need a steamer.
 It's hard to get a perfect circle, but since you're gluing a head, that's not really much of an issue.
 Either way, it works, but it's a pain.
 (I also did it with a quarter inch thick piece of ash instead of the more common laminations, but that's another story.
 It was old school.)

-For the block rim, you get long pieces of wood, cut trapazoids, and assemble an octogan.
+For the block rim, you get long pieces of wood, cut trapezoids, and assemble an octagon.
 After a bunch of prep work, you stack them and glue them together to get the proper depth.

 To get the size, you need to draw out a circle and work out the geometry.
 I found a thumbnail image once a while back that gives an idea, though.
 It's hard to read and the main site isn't there anymore.
 (If anyone in the internet has info, I'd love to link directly to the creator!)